 #MNCs #Global Career #Skills & Strategies

-This workshop, Launching a Global Career: Skills and Strategies for Multinational Companies and International Organizations, is designed for students interested in pursuing careers in international organizations, the public sector, and multinational companies.
-The course introduces key differences between these sectors and explores the skills, mindsets, and strategies needed to build a global career.
+This workshop, Launching a Global Career: Skills and Strategies for Multinational Companies and International Organizations, is designed for students preparing for international internships and future global careers across multinational companies, international organizations, and the public sector.

 Please note that the detailed structure and activities may be adjusted depending on class dynamics and available time.